PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 ```julia
 bendright(f1::FusionTree{I, N₁}, f2::FusionTree{I, N₂}) where {I<:Sector, N₁, N₂}
 ```
-which bend the last uncoupled space of the splitting tress `f1` upward from right hand side to be the last uncoupled space of new fusion tree constructed from `f2`.
+which bends the last uncoupled space of the splitting tress `f1` upward from right hand side to be the last uncoupled space of new fusion tree constructed from `f2`.
 That is, map final splitting vertex `(a, b)<-c` of `f1` to fusion vertex `a<-(c, dual(b))`.
 Graphically, it is:

 ![line bendright](img/tree-bendright.svg)

-Taking the adjoint we get a related function
+Taking the adjoint we get a related function:
 ```julia
 bendleft(f1::FusionTree{I}, f2::FusionTree{I}) where I
 ```
-which bend the last uncoupled space of fusion tree `f2` downward from right hand side to be the last uncoupled space of the splitting tree constructed from `f1`.
+which bends the last uncoupled space of fusion tree `f2` downward from right hand side to be the last uncoupled space of the splitting tree constructed from `f1`.
 That is, map final fusion vertex `c<-(a, b)` of `f2` to splitting vertex `(c, dual(b))<-a`.